ManideepPaul/Calculator-FSJS/README.md

 # Calculator

-- I used HTML, CSS, and JavaScript to create this project.
+- I used HTML, CSS, and JavaScript in this project.

 - It took me around **3 hour** max to complete the project.